HZcohort/DiNetxify/README.md

 - `method` (*str, default='RPCN'*): Specifies the comorbidity network analysis method to use.
 Choices are: - 'RPCN: Regularized Partial Correlation Network. - 'PCN_PCA: Partial Correlation Network with PCA. - 'CN': Correlation Network. **Additional Options for RPCN:** - 'alpha' : non-negative scalar The weight multiplying the l1 penalty term for other diseases covariates.
 Ignored if 'auto_penalty' is enabled. - 'auto_penalty' : bool, default=True If 'True', automatically determine the optimal 'alpha' based on model AIC value. - 'alpha_range' : tuple, default=(1,15) When 'auto_penalty' is True, search the optimal 'alpha' in this range. - 'scaling_factor' : positive scalar, default=1 The scaling factor for the alpha when 'auto_penalty' is True. **Additional Options for PCN_PCA:** - 'n_PC' : int, default=5 Fixed number of principal components to include in each model. - 'explained_variance' : float Determines the number of principal components based on the cumulative explained variance.
 Overrides 'n_PC' if specified.
 - `covariates` (*list, default=None*): List of phenotypic covariates to include in the model.
 By default, includes ['sex'] and all covariates specified in the 'DiseaseNetPy.DiseaseNetworkData.phenotype_data()' function.
 To include the required variable sex as a covariate, always use 'sex' instead of its original column name.
 For other covariates specified in the 'DiseaseNetPy.DiseaseNetworkData.phenotype_data()' function, use their original column names.
 - `n_process` (*int, default=1*): Specifies the number of parallel processes to use for the analysis.
 Multiprocessing is enabled when `n_process` is set to a value greater than one.
-- `correction` (*str, default='bonferroni'*): Method for comorbidity network analysis p-value correction from the statsmodels.stats.multitest.multipletests.
-Available methods are: none : no correction bonferroni : one-step correction sidak : one-step correction holm-sidak : step down method using Sidak adjustments holm : step-down method using Bonferroni adjustments simes-hochberg : step-up method (independent) hommel : closed method based on Simes tests (non-negative) fdr_bh : Benjamini/Hochberg (non-negative) fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative) fdr_tsbky : two stage fdr correction (non-negative) See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
+- `correction` (*str, default='bonferroni'*): Method for binomial p-value correction from the statsmodels.stats.multitest.multipletests.
+  - Available methods are:
+    - none : no correction
+    - bonferroni : one-step correction
+    - sidak : one-step correction
+    - holm-sidak : step down method using Sidak adjustments
+    - holm : step-down method using Bonferroni adjustments
+    - simes-hochberg : step-up method (independent)
+    - hommel : closed method based on Simes tests (non-negative)
+    - fdr_bh : Benjamini/Hochberg (non-negative)
+    - fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative)
+    - fdr_tsbky : two stage fdr correction (non-negative)
+  - See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
 - `cutoff` (*float, default=0.05*): The significance threshold for adjusted comorbidity network analysis p-values.
 - `log_file` (*str, default=None*): Path and prefix for the text file where log will be recorded.
 If None, the log will be written to the temporary files directory with file prefix of DiseaseNet_comorbidity_network_.
 - `**kwargs`